-Graphite vs diamond: what is diamond-like carbon?
+Graphite vs diamond: what is DLC coating?

 Carbon (atomic symbol C) is an element that has some interesting and useful properties.
 In one form, it makes up graphite, a very soft, black, conductive material made of layers that slide easily relative to one another.
 Pencil ‘leads’ are made of graphite because it glides easily and is soft enough to leave behind residue on paper.

 On the other hand, diamond is also made of carbon.
 Diamond is clear, electrically insulating and extremely hard: the hardest naturally occurring material on earth.
 We use small diamonds for cutting other hard materials and large ones are considered precious gems.
 In fact, diamond has properties that are nothing like graphite.
 Both materials are made of the same element, and the only difference between graphite and diamond is the bonding and structure of the carbon atoms in each.

 Interested in more information?Please fill out this form and we'll get back to you promptly!

 Carbon is tetravalent, which means that it has four electrons available for molecular bonds with other atoms.
 In graphite, only three of these electrons form bonds with other carbon atoms, forming a two-dimensional plane of hexagonal shapes via sp2 bonding.
 These individual layers are called graphene.
 The bonds within these layers are very strong, but when additional layers are added, the bonding between the layers is weak, so the sheets can easily slide past one another.
 That is what makes graphite soft and gives it some of its other properties.